phpfontana/algorithms/files-pointers-functions/README.md

 # Modularization
 Modularization is a software design technique that involves breaking a program into smaller, independent modules or components.
 This can make a program easier to understand, maintain, and modify.

 In C, modularization is typically achieved using functions.
 A function is a block of code that performs a specific task and can be called from other parts of the program.
-By dividing a program into smaller, independent functions, you can make the program more modular and easier to understand.

 To create a function in C, you use the `function` keyword, followed by the function name, the parameter list enclosed in parentheses, and the function body enclosed in braces.
 For example: